manoaquest/manoaquest.github.io/README.md

 ![Image](/screenshots/request-exp.png)

 ### Professor Side
 Professors will be able to approved submitted quest to rewards (if students ask for silly amounts of experience).
-More importantly professors will be able to create quest.

 ![Image](/screenshots/teacher-page.png)

-Professors will be able to create quests.
+More importantly professors will be able to create quest.
 ![Image](/screenshots/create-quest.png)
 ![Image](/screenshots/create-quest-1.png)

-Professors will be able to edit the quests if they made any typos.
+Professors will also be able to make edits to the newly created quests.

 ![Image](/screenshots/edit-quest.png)